Identifying New England’s oldest libraries is no easy task. In the early days of European settlement, book collections took many different forms.

 Here are six of the oldest libraries in New England, one in each state.
 If you have a candidate for oldest library, please mention it in the comment section below this story.

-The Scoville Memorial Library in Salisbury, Conn., started in 1771 when a local blast furnace owner named Richard Smith offered to buy 200 books from London if the rest of the town chipped in.
-Thirty-nine people contributed.
+The Scoville Memorial Library in Salisbury, Conn., started in 1771 when a local blast furnace owner named Richard Smith offered to buy 200 books from London.
+But the rest of the town had to chip in, and 39 people contributed.
 On the third Monday of every third month, patrons could borrow and return books.
-They were fined for damaging books; the most common fine was charged for greasing – letting candle wax drip on the pages.
+The library fined them for damaging books, usually by greasing – letting candle wax drip on the pages.

 In 1805, another local philanthropist named Caleb Bingham donated the Bingham Library for Youth.
 Then Miss Harriet Church donated the Church Library.
 Town Meeting in 1810 voted to authorize selectmen to spend $100 to buy more books for the town library.

 The library now claims to be the oldest publicly funded library in the United States.

 Jonathan Scoville in the 1890s left $15,000 in his will to build a library for the town’s books, then kept in Town Hall.
 Miss Grace Scoville bought a tower clock, which still chimes on the quarter hour.
 Salisbury Cathedral in England sent the library a 15th-century stone carving, which the library placed above the fireplace in the reading room.

 The library has recently redesigned its interior and now has 30,000 items, including the original books, genealogy and history of the town.
 Incidentally, settlers came to Salisbury after the discovery of iron nearby, and during the American Revolution the government took over the iron works to cast cannon.